The Curse of Passive Data Collection in Batch Reinforcement Learning: Upper Bounds

-where $\tilde\Omega$ hides log factors of $\rS,\rA$ and $H$, we have $v^{\hat{\pi}}(\mu) \ge v^*(\mu) -4\varepsilon - \varepsilon_{\text{opt}}$ with probability at least $1-\delta$. \end{theorem} \begin{remark} Our proof technique for the upper bound can be directly applied to the fixed $H$-horizon setting and gives an identical result. \todoc{note that I added that the result does not change.} \end{remark} In summary, when the logging policy is the uniform one, the plug-in algorithm will find an ${O}(\varepsilon)$ optimal policy with $\tilde{O}(\rS^3 \rA^{\min(H,\rS)+2} {\ln \left( 1 / \delta \right)/(\varepsilon^2(1-\gamma)^4))}$ episodes.
+\begin{remark} Note that the leading terms of \cref{thm:pi-induced-lb} and \cref{thm:plug-in-ub}, as a function of $\rA,\rS$ and $H$ is $\rA^{\min(H, \rS)}$ and they essentially match.
+Thus, these results together imply that in this respect the uniform mixture of deterministic policies gives an \emph{optimal design} for batch RL with policy-induced data.
+An intriguing question, which we leave open, is whether the memoryless policy that assigns the uniform distribution (the ``uniform policy'') has the same property.
+In particular, it remains to be shown whether the uniform policy enjoys a bound similar to that shown for the uniform mixture policy in \cref{thm:plug-in-ub}.
+Similarly, while it can be shown that using a memoryless policy that is non-uniform leads to a larger lower bound than shown in \cref{thm:pi-induced-lb}, it remains unclear whether the same result holds for mixture policies. \end{remark}

 We note that for BPO with policy-induced data collection, it is not possible to directly apply a reductionist approach based on analysis for $SA$-sampling, which requires a uniform lower bound on the number of transitions observed at all the state-action pairs, which could even be infinite.
-The key to avoid this is to show that the ratio of visit probabilities for an arbitrary policy vs. the uniform policy in step $t$ is at most $\rA^{\min(t+1,\rS)}$.
-We provide the proof of \cref{thm:plug-in-ub}, as well as an analogous result for the pessimistic policy \citep{jin2021pessimism,BuGeBe20,KiRaNeJo20,yu2020mopo,kumar2020conservative,liu2020provably,xiao2021optimality} in the supplementary material.
+The key to avoid this is to show that the ratio of visit probabilities for an arbitrary policy vs. the uniform mixture of deterministic policies in step $t$ is at most $\rA^{\min(t+1,\rS)}$, as shown by \cref{prop:ratbd2} in the Appendix.
+We provide the proof of \cref{thm:plug-in-ub}, as well as an analogous result for the pessimistic policy \citep{jin2021pessimism,BuGeBe20,KiRaNeJo20,yu2020mopo,kumar2020conservative,liu2020provably,xiao2021optimality} in the Appendix.